danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 For this example, two variables: 'moving_size' is more stable than 'static_size' because the later one will change according to mouse press.
 (If you foresee the values won't change, you may also consider to use `const`, where a value remains unchanged for the entire program).

 There are two more variables in the example: `mouseX` and `mouseY`.
 These are changing variables and are subject to the mouse movement to trace the coresponding x and y coordinates.
 If you want to know the mouseX and mouseY exact coordinate position, you may also use `print()` or `console.log` to display the two values in the console area.

-*Figure 2.4: Illustration of variables* [not a locker as it's not open enough]
+(How to write a line of code to display or print the mouseX value on the web console?)

 Although it is commonplace to use the metaphor of a container to illustrate the concept of variable, it is important to add that there is an address for each container (for instance, it is in a particular place on a shelf if you like, and the computer needs to know it's there).
 Technically speaking, by declaring a variable, it also declares an address at which the computer memory can hold the value.
 In short, each variable is stored in a block of computer memory which is located inside physical and concrete memory like RAM.
 Each block has a identification which is called the memory address so that the computer knows where to store it and retrieve it while the program is running.
 As such, software and hardware is not separable, and it is just we can't able to see the inner micro-workings of a computer whilst it is handling data.